chef-boneyard/chef-web-docs-2016/chef_master/source/config_rb_chef_server_enterprise.rst

 Optional Settings
 =====================================================
-The following settings are often used to for performance tuning of |chef server oec| in larger installations.
+The following settings are often used for performance tuning of |chef server oec| in larger installations.

 .. note:: When changes are made to the |enterprise rb| file the |chef server oec| must be reconfigured by running the ``private-chef-ctl reconfigure`` command.